GENERAL RULES AND REGULATIONS

 Monday thru Friday 9:00 am to 12:00 pm, unless otherwise authorized by staff.

 We kindly ask service times to be limited to no more than one hour out of respect for other services.

 During frost conditions early services may not be approved.

 No interments will be made on Saturday, Sunday, or holidays.
 Orders to schedule interments must be received and approved by the cemetery administration office during business hours of the preceding business day or before.

 No opening of a grave, or placement of any marker, plant, tree or any other ornament or devise shall be made by anyone except employee of the District.

 Effective July 1, 2003, the cemetery began making interments (burials) at a depth deep enough for an additional interment to be made on top, some refer to this as stacked, companion or double depth burials.
 Double depth burials may be performed as follows:

-- (2) Adult burials and (1) Cremation (Cremated remains must be contained within one of the Adult caskets and must be interred concurrently with the casket).
+- Two (2) Adult burials and one (1) Cremation (Cremated remains must be contained within one of the Adult caskets and must be interred concurrently with the casket)